The Last Days of Disco: Plot

-In the "very early 1980s", Alice Kinnon and Charlotte Pingress, recent Hampshire College graduates, work as poorly paid readers for a New York City publisher.
+In September 1980, Alice Kinnon and Charlotte Pingress, recent Hampshire College graduates, work as poorly paid readers for a New York City publisher.
 After work one night, they enter an exclusive disco nightclub where Alice hopes to socialize with Jimmy Steinway, who uses the club to entertain his advertising clients.
 Barred from bringing clients, Jimmy is eventually kicked out by his friend Des McGrath, a manager at the club whose job is in jeopardy for allowing in Jimmy and his clients.
 After Jimmy leaves, Alice takes Charlotte's advice to go home with her second choice, Tom Platt.
 At work the next morning, Alice and Charlotte ask other editors how to fast-track their careers.
 Unable to afford rent on their own, they move in together with a third girl, Holly.
 Despite Alice's reluctance, they settle on a railroad apartment.

 Returning to the club, Alice is upset to learn Charlotte has designs on Jimmy and that Tom was separated from a long-term girlfriend when he slept with Alice but their one-night stand convinced him to return to her.
 Des begins to pursue Alice.

 At work, Alice pursues the publication of a book on Buddhism, written by the Dalai Lama's brother, that Charlotte had previously recommended rejecting and gains the editors' respect.
 It is discovered that the author is not the Dalai Lama's brother, but Alice maintains the book is one of the best she has ever read.
 Charlotte, now dating Jimmy, is openly insecure about his and Alice's apparent friendliness.

 Charlotte loudly announces to various friends at the club that Alice has gonorrhea, deducing it when Alice refuses to drink.
 She immediately apologizes but tells Alice it will make men view her as more accessible.
 Des does become more interested in being with Alice and they start dating casually.